 What are the disadvantages of using Live view feature?

 It is relatively slower to focus when using the live view feature

 The main issue with most live view systems is that the autofocus is slow.
 Let us discuss why.

-From the figure at the beginning of the post, the mirror in the way of the light towards the digital sensor and that this mirror needs to be out of the way in order for the live view to work.
+From the figure at the beginning of the post, the mirror in the way of the light towards the digital sensor, and this mirror needs to be out of the way in order for the live view to work.
 Unfortunately, that same mirror is required for the sophisticated autofocus system to activate.
 So what happens when you use autofocus in live view mode?

 - The mirror (previously up out of the way of the sensor) flips down